argp/argp.github.io/_posts/2009-07-02-freebsd-kernel-debugging.md

 settings*->*Add*->*Serial Port*->*Output to named pipe*.
 Enter `/tmp/com_1` (or
 whatever you want) as the named pipe, select *This end is the server* and *The other end is a virtual machine*.
-Then perform the same steps on the debugging host&#8217;s virtual machine, enter the same named pipe, but select *This end is the client* in this case.
+Then perform the same steps on the debugging host's virtual machine, enter the same named pipe, but select *This end is the client* in this case.
 The `/tmp/com_1` named pipe on the machine that runs VMware (Linux in our case) will be used as a virtual serial connection between the two FreeBSD guests.